PLP-GTR/fueltracker/README.md

 # todo's, notes and ideas

-- table for vehicles
 - table for tanks (id, fuel_type_uuid, capacity, capacity_unit_uuid, flag if standard)
-- table for utilization_units
-- table for capacity_units
 - table for consumption_units
 - table for payment_types
 - table for currencies